Maxim-Filimonov/capstone-translation-app/readme.md

 'TEXT-TO-AUDIO TRAVEL TRANSLATOR'

 This app allows users to translate input english text input to a selected output langauge in both written and speech formats.
 Users may select from a list of pre-populated, commonly used travel terms and in addition be able to create, read, update and delete their own statements from the same list.
-The supported ouput languages are: Spanish, French, German, Japanese and Portuguese-Brazil.
+The supported ouput languages are: Spanish, French, German, Japanese, Portuguese-Brazil, and Italian.

 AS a USER, you will be able to:
 (1) REGISTER for a profile